geohot/minikeyvalue/README.md

 Basic authorization is implemented via a htpasswd file used on the nginx volumes.

-Generate a valid htpasswd file:
+Generate a valid htpasswd file using `apache2-utils`:

 ```
 # generate htpasswd file (using apache2-utils) and move it /etc/nginx